Savage (Tank album)

 Savage is the eighth studio album by American R&B singer-songwriter Tank.
-It was released on September 29, 2017 by Atlantic Records and his synergetic label R&B Money.
-The album debuted and peaked at number 24 number US Billboard 200 and at number 17 on Billboard's Top R&B/Hip-Hop Albums.
+It was released on September 29, 2017, by Atlantic Records and his synergetic label R&B Money.
+The album debuted and peaked at number 24 on US Billboard 200 and at number 17 on Billboard's Top R&B/Hip-Hop Albums.
 The album's leading single "When We" became his first US Billboard Hot 100 entry as a solo artist in over a decade and peaked at number one on the Adult R&B Songs chart.

 Critical reception

 Andy Kellman of AllMusic rated Savage two and a half out of five stars.
 He wrote that "this isn't quite as jarring as hearing a new jack swing album by an artist who debuted in the early '70s — Babbs is genuinely plugged into the material with a voice at full, commanding power — but the quality of the material is ultimately unexceptional."